sylvain-01/C_plus_plus_particle_fire_explosion_program/README.md

 I used simple direct media layer (SDL) and downloaded there libary.
 SDL is a cross platform software development library designed to provide a hardware abstraction layer for computer multimedia hardware components.
 You can find the downloads for there libaries at the SDL home web page here: https://www.libsdl.org/

-I used visual studio IDE with C++ code.
+I used visual studio IDE with with a Windows 10 OS using C++ code.
 To complete the project it took me a total of 7 files which i listed and named below.